-- a) Ensuring high quality facilities and infrastructure are designed to manage the effects of visitor pressures on the natural heritage and communities. - b) Ensuring that the upgrading or refurbishment of visitor hubs improves accessibility for all potential users and incorporates disabled access toilets and changing places facilities where possible. - c) Enhancing the provision of ranger services to deliver visitor welcome and promoting responsible access. - d) Reducing fire risk by limiting or excluding barbecues and open fires in key areas of the National Park, such as in areas of woodland and peatland. - e) Reducing impacts on sensitive habitats. - f) Ensuring appropriate transport management to facilitate and enhance the visitor experience.
+- a) Ensuring high-quality facilities and infrastructure are designed to manage the effects of visitor pressures on the natural heritage and communities. - Ensuring that the upgrading or refurbishment of visitor hubs improves accessibility for all potential users and incorporates disabled access toilets and Changing Places facilities where possible. - c) Enhancing the provision of ranger services to deliver a warm visitor welcome and promote responsible access. - Reducing fire risk by limiting or excluding barbecues and open fires in key areas of the National Park, such as in areas of woodland and peatland.

+- e) Reducing impacts on sensitive habitats. - f) Ensuring appropriate transport management to facilitate and enhance the visitor experience.